MwTLaura/DATA-3402-Project/README.md

 ## 📋 Conclusions

-- Gradient Boosting was most effective
+* Gradient Boosting performed best overall.
-- Simpler models like Logistic Regression performed reasonably well
+* Random Forest was a close second.
-- Data quality and feature engineering were more important than algorithm choice
+* Logistic Regression was decent but simpler and less powerful by a snall margin.

 ---

 ## 🚀 Future Work

-- Try XGBoost, LightGBM, or CatBoost
+* Tune hyperparameters for Random Forest and Gradient Boosting.
-- Apply hyperparameter tuning (GridSearchCV)
+* Experiment with LightGBM, XGBoost, and CatBoost.
-- Perform deeper feature selection and engineering.
+* Perform deeper feature selection and engineering.

 ---

 ## 🔁 How to Reproduce Results

-1. Install required packages: `pip install pandas scikit-learn matplotlib numpy`
+1. Install required packages: `!pip install pandas, numpy, scikit-learn, matplotlib `
 2. Download `train.csv` and `test.csv` from [Kaggle Playground S4E1](https://www.kaggle.com/competitions/playground-series-s4e1)
 3. Open the notebook `churn_prediction.ipynb`
-4. Run all cells from top to bottom
+4. Run all cells from top to bottom.
-5. The notebook saves `cleaned_train.csv` and generates `submission.csv` for Kaggle
+5. The notebook saves `cleaned_train.csv` and generates `submission.csv` for Kaggle.

 ---